 The Unjust Dismissal Act requires just cause as defined by law for the termination of employment, or payment of the statutory severance if there is no just cause.
-Further, various federal and local laws prohibit discriminatory or retaliatory terminations, or termination on the basis of whistle-blowing or other protected activities.
-In addition, various local leave laws provide for the reservation of employment during covered leave periods.
+Further, various federal and local laws prohibit discriminatory or retaliatory terminations or termination based on whistle-blowing or other protected activities.
+Also, various local leave laws provide for the reservation of employment during covered leave periods.